 |

-Blocker’s In the early 20th
+Blocker’s In the

-excursion earned the place the name of ‘Blocker’s Seaside’.
+This excursion earned the place the name of ‘Blocker’s Seaside’.
 Song Printed in

 Bedfordshire County Life Magazine Issue 7 |